 Employees re-hired following lay-off will retain the level of seniority that was present when laid off.
 For purposes of this provision, seniority shall be defined as the total number of months of LWD service.
-Employees re-hired following lay-off shall also be eligible to buy back vacation and sick time that was accrued at the time the employee was laid off.
-Vacation and sick time acquired under this provision shall be bought at the salary rate of the employee's position after re-hire.

 Section 12 - Employee Discipline